Safat99/fundamental_notes/jasperReport_spring_boot.md

     ├── emailTemplate.html
     └── invoice-report-test.jrxml >>> here is the source file
 ```
-5. Add the following dependencies to the `pom.xm`l file:
+5. Add the following dependencies to the `pom.xml` file:
 ```
 <!--       jasperReport dependency-->
 <dependency>